preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 4. When you are done here, Click "Next".

-The next step is to select properties, which you do for all types of templates.
+The next step is to select properties, which you can do for all types of templates (but for a Publishing App template theres no need to set any properties at the moment, so just go to the next step).

 All available properties are shown, for example:

 .. image:: provisioning-templates-properties-new.png